Algorithms

 - the SkyMine algorithm (Goyal et al., 2015)

-- the SFUI_UF algorithm for mining skyline frequent high utility itemsets (Song et al., 2021 )
+- the SFUI_UF algorithm – skyline frequent high-utility itemsets (Song et al., 2021) new

-- the SFU_CE algorithm for mining skyline frequent high utility itemsets (Song et al., 2021 , ppt)
+- the SFU_CE algorithm – skyline frequent high-utility itemsets (Song et al., 2021, 📊 slides) new

 - algorithm for mining the top-k high-utility itemsets

-- the TKU algorithm (Tseng et al., 2015), obtained from UP-Miner under GPL license
+- the TKU algorithm (Tseng et al., 2015) - obtained from the UP-Miner under the GPL license

 - the TKO-Basic algorithm (Tseng et al., 2015)

-- algorithms for mining the top-k high utility itemsets from
+- algorithms for mining the top-k high-utility itemsets from a data stream

 - the VHUQI algorithm (Wu et al., 2014)

-- the CHUQI-Miner algorithm for mining the correlated quantitative high utility itemsets (Nouioua et al. 2021, powerpoint, video)
+- the CHUQI-Miner – correlated quantitative high-utility itemsets (Nouioua et al., 2021, 📊 slides ▶ video) new

 - the HUSRM algorithm (Zida et al., 2015)